A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Every 3 years

-Many aspects of SPM need to be integrated into your risk management strategy: a failure to deliver positive outcomes for clients will lead to client exit (if the products and services are not helpful, why would clients keep using them?); failure to protect clients will have similar negative impacts and will lead to reputational damage.
+Many aspects of SEPM need to be integrated into your risk management strategy: a failure to deliver positive outcomes for clients will lead to client exit (if the products and services are not helpful, why would clients keep using them?); failure to protect clients will have similar negative impacts and will lead to reputational risks.
 Conversely, clients who use products and services that help their businesses thrive and improve their well-being are more likely to recommend the provider to their peers, remain clients in the long-term, and be able and willing to repay loans.
-The table Monitor Social Performance Risk offers some ideas of common social performance risks.

-Ensure that board discussions about risk include this client perspective.
+Ensure that board risk discussions include this client perspective.
+It may simply ask: “how does this decision affect clients?” before choosing a course of action.
+The board should decide on the best way to introduce this check.
+Each board agenda might include time dedicated to the “client check”.
 To make this practical for board use, segment client data according to characteristics that highlight clients who are most at risk.
 For example, segmenting exit clients by loan cycle may show that the majority of exit cases happen in the first and second cycles, which is highly costly for the provider, as the recruitment investment is not recovered.
 If you find this to be the case, providing additional data on those clients—such as demographic and business information as well as exit interview data can help the board make fully informed decisions about how to manage the risk of client exit.

 2.A.3.1 The board uses the following data, provided by management, to monitor client protection.
 Minimum frequency: annually.